 Skip to main content

-‘National scandal’ as nine in ten sexual assault victims say they won't report to police again
+‘National scandal’ as six in ten sexual assault victims say they won't report to police again

-ONLY one in 10 rape and sexual assault victims who report their crimes to police would do so again, a damning survey found today.
+ONLY four in 10 rape and sexual assault victims who report their crimes to police would do so again, a damning survey found today.

 Researchers warned of a societal culture of victim-blaming and institutionalised racism, with black and ethnic minority survivors, and victims of intimate partner abuse receiving some of the worst treatment.